MikesTooLz/SQRL-xenforo/README.md

 - Register/login with SQRL
 - Toggle requirement of email on registration
-- Provides altered password and email change dialogs to accomodate users without either
+- Provides altered password and email change dialogs to accommodate users without either
 - Displays error if browser has scripting disabled
 - Displays error if communication with SSP server fails
+- Allows removal of email and password from account page at any time

 ## Requirements